julian-molina/Documentation/pages/suite/suite-navigating-time-machines.md

 ---
 title:  Navigating Time Machines and Timeline Charts
-summary: "While inside a time machine, you may navigate the data by panning with the mouse or teh keyboard."
+summary: "While inside a time machine, you may navigate the data by panning with the mouse or keyboard."
 sidebar: suite_sidebar
 permalink: suite-navigating-time-machines.html
 ---